sczyh30/vertx-kue/docs/en/doc-core.md

 Recall the demand of Vert.x Kue - a priority job queue backed by *Redis*, so in the core part of Vert.x Kue there will be:

 - `Job` data object
-- `JobService` - service that provides some operations for jobs
+- `JobService` - an asynchronous service interface that provides some operations for jobs
 - `KueWorker` - verticles that processes jobs
 - `Kue` - the job queue class